 An away win for the Foxes would mean Leicester have beaten the last two league champions on the road inside the opening nine games of the season.

 It would be a remarkable feat and, given Liverpool’s injury crisis, it’s a very feasible outcome in the eyes of the bookmakers regardless of Jurgen Klopp’s incredible home record in the league.

-Most betting apps rate Leicester’s chances of a win around the 11/4 mark, which is much shorter than usual for a visiting side to Anfield, but Liverpool (10/11) look particularly vulnerable at the back without Virgil van Dijk, Joe Gomez and Trent Alexander-Arnold.
+Most betting apps rate Leicester’s chances of a win around the 11/4 mark, which is much shorter than usual for a visiting side to Anfield, but Liverpool (10/11) look vulnerable at the back in particular without Virgil van Dijk, Joe Gomez and Trent Alexander-Arnold.

-Indeed, four wins from four on the road this season in the Premier League puts Brendan Rodgers’ side in a strong position, yet their title odds (25/1) suggest they're well short of favourites Manchester City (6/4) and defending champions Liverpool (13/8).
+Indeed, four wins from four on the road this season in the Premier League puts Brendan Rodgers’ side in a strong position, yet their title odds (25/1) put them well shy of favourites Manchester City (6/4) and defending champions Liverpool (13/8).